shuvijs/shuvijs.org/docs/guide/features/getInitialProps.md

 It then returns `JSON` that contains the result of running `getInitialProps`, that `JSON` will be used to render the page.
 All this work will be handled automatically by Shuvi, so you don’t need to do anything extra as long as you have `getInitialProps` defined.

-## What does getInitialProps abilities
+## What does getInitialProps ability

+- inject props to component

+  Just return object in `getInitialProps`, The object will be inject to component.

 - data fetching on both server-side and client-side

-    fetch data is common todo in `getInitialProps`, and it will blocked render during fetching.
+  fetch data is common thing in `getInitialProps`, and it will **blocked render** during fetching.

 - redirect before rendered